martinhaefner/simppl/README.md

 This mapping is done automatically by simppl, for servers this is currently fix.
-But clients may connect to any bus/objectpath layout in order to connect any D-Bus service.
+But clients may connect to any bus/objectpath layout in order to connect any DBus service.
 This also means that only one interface can be provided by a distinct objectpath, at least other than the properties interface needed for providing service properties.
 But we will ignore signals and properties for now and continue with our EchoService.
 Let's instantiate the